ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 The sc-machine provides functionality for subscribing to the following syntactic elementary types of sc-events:

-* `ScElementaryEvent` is base class for all sc-events, it can be used to catch all sc-events for specified sc-element.
+* `ScElementaryEvent` is base class for all sc-events, it can be used to handle all sc-events for specified sc-element;
 * `ScEventAddOutputArc`, emits each time, when output (outgoing) sc-arc (from specified sc-element) is created;
 * `ScEventAddInputArc`, emits each time, when input (ingoing) sc-arc (to specified sc-element) is created;
 * `ScEventAddEdge`, emits each time, when sc-edge (from or to specified sc-element) is created;